Csp-Ai/Super-Intelligence/README.md

 log entries from the `getLogs` Cloud Function and presents them in a filterable, auto-refreshing table grouped by agent.

+### AgentHub Console

+`/agent-hub.html` offers a registry-driven view of all agents with links to their docs and actions to re-run them.
+The registry is stored in `config/agents.json` and mirrored under `public/config/agents.json` for hosting.

 ---

 ## 🙌 Contributing